 Please note that the Archive Centre is not open on Fridays.

 Most of the Centre's catalogued collections are available by appointment for consultation by scholars, free of charge, Monday to Thursday, 9.30 am – 12.30 pm and 1.30 pm – 5.15 pm.
-Note that the Centre is closed for a few weeks each year (see below).
+Note that the Centre is closed for a few weeks each year, as per the table below.
 Documents will normally be produced within ten minutes of being requested.

 All dates and times of opening may be subject to revision without notice, though major change is unlikely.